sous-chefs/aws/README.md

 ### default.rb

-This recipe is empty.
-In previous releases it installed the aws-sdk gem, but this is now performed automatically in the providers.
+This recipe is empty and should not be included on a node run_list

 ### ec2_hints.rb

-This recipe is used to setup the EC2 hints for Ohai in the case that an instance is not created using knife-ec2.
+This recipe is used to setup the EC2 hints for Ohai in the case that an instance is not created using knife-ec2\.
+When using recent Chef 12 releases this is no longer necessary as Ohai detects EC2 without hint files.

 ## Resources and Providers